YKinebas/self-discover/README.md

     llm.models holds methods for interaction with openai and HF APIs.
 API keys need to be provided in each case.
-    Stage1prompt.json contain the prompts for the Self-Discovery phase of the framework reasoningModules.json hold the 39 reasoning modules proposed in the source paper handler.py is where the central logic sits, this is where you can play with the framework
+    Stage1prompt.json contain the prompts for the Self-Discovery phase of the framework reasoningModules.json hold the 39 reasoning modules proposed in the source paper stage1.py is where the self discovery logic happens stage2.py is where the central logic sits, this is where you can play with the framework